jflamy/owlcms4/docs/HerokuLarge.md

-# Large Competition Setup on Heroku
+# Larger Competition Setup on Heroku

-Heroku is a cloud service that makes it easy to start from a free service for small competitions, but also support an affordable paid tier for larger meets.
+Heroku is a cloud service that makes it easy to start from a very affordable service for small competitions, but also support a still affordable tier for larger meets.
 In order to host a large competition, we need to update so the application gets dedicated and faster computing resources as well as more memory.

-As an order of magnitude, running a large 2-day national competition would cost something like 20 US$  You can create your application as a free setup, and scale it up to high-capacity, then scale it down back to the free tier when you are done (or delete it).
+As an order of magnitude, running a large national competition would cost something like 2US$ per day (from the time you scale it up to the higher performance mode).
+You can create your application as a hobby-level setup, and scale it up to high-capacity, then scale it down back to the hobby tier when you are done.
+To stop billing, you can turn off the application (scale it to 0), or delete it.
 Pricing is by second, based on the actual elapsed time the application is running.

 > The key thing when using paid tiers is to *scale down* when done, otherwise billing continues.
-See the [Scale Down](#scale-down) section below
+See the [Scale Down](#scale-down) section below for details.

 ## Initial Setup